tpoikela/uvm-python/README.md

 ### Minimal working example ###

 `uvm-python` must be installed prior to running the example.
-You can find the source code for this example [here](test/examples/simple/Makefile).
+You can find the source code for this example [here](test/examples/minimal).
 This example create a test component, register it with the UVM factory, and starts the test.

-You can execute the example by running `make`.
+You can execute the example by running `SIM=icarus make`.
+Alternatively, you can run it with `SIM=verilator make`.

 ```make
 # File: Makefile